adisembiring/aws-saa-preps/03-vpc.md

 - Security Group: Firewall in the instance level.
 - you need associate NACL with Subnet
 - If want to block specific IP Address, you need to use NACL.
-- 1 NAC -> Many Subnets.
+- 1 NACL -> Many Subnets.
 1 Subnets -> 1 NACL
 - The rule is evaluate in order based on order number
 - stateless